 '''

-object 'foo.$(OBJEXT)' created both with libtool and without
+object 'foo. $(OBJEXT)' created both with libtool and without

 '''

 A workaround for this issue is to ensure that these two objects get different basenames.
-As explained in Section 27.7 [Renamed Objects], page 148, this happens automatically when per-targets flags are used.
+As explained in Section 26.7 [Renamed Objects], page 149, this happens automatically when per-target flags are used.